ebullient/campaign-notes/compendium/groups/Cult of Talos.md

 2. Life is short, you could die at any moment.
 3. Grab what you can when you can.

-The Cult of Talos is led by the priestess [Fheralai Stormsworn](../Fheralai%20Stormsworn.md).
-The Anchorites of Talos are fervent religious cultists who worship of Talos, the god of storms.
+Anchorites of Talos are special.
+In ancient times the human ancestors of these cultists bred with orcs, and now all of their numbers are half-orcs.
+In order to visit the wrath of Talos on their enemies, the anchorites can shift into the form of a boar.
+They are often found in remote mountainous or forested areas.
+They are savage, wild, and somewhat unpredictable, just like the storms their god sends upon the face of the world.

 * **Alignment** Chaotic evil
 * **Enemies** Emerald Enclave

-Priests of Talos are often travelling doomsayers, who warn of disasters to come and accept charity in exchange for blessings of protection.
+In stormy weather, anchorites of Talos will gather on remote hilltops to "Call down the Thunder", and summon [Gorthok](../statblocks/gorthok.md), the thunder boar.
+When motivated, they can also summon a storm.

 <span class="nav">[NPCs](#NPCs) [History](#History)</span>

+## Talos
 ![Talos, Stormlord, The Destroyer](../../[assets]/attachments/talos.jpg#portrait)

+Talos, also known as the Stormlord or the Destroyer, is a chaotic evil greater deity of storms, forest fires, earthquakes, tornadoes and destruction.
+While a popular deity, his name is invoked more often out of fear than reverence.

+Priests of Talos are often travelling doomsayers, who warn of disasters to come and accept charity in exchange for blessings of protection.

+His followers are destroyers, raiders, looters and brigands.

 ## NPCs